Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction: Conclusion

 Understanding and addressing uncertainty in probabilistic motion prediction for \ac{AD} remains a key challenge.
 This paper addresses this gap by proposing a general approach to quantify and decompose uncertainty using an information-theoretic framework.
 We demonstrate that our estimates of aleatoric and epistemic uncertainty provide meaningful indicators of prediction error, making them reliable for assessing prediction performance.
 Through an extensive evaluation, we examine both in-distribution and out-of-distribution scenarios under various posterior assumptions.
 Overall, our approach advances principled uncertainty modeling in motion prediction for AD.

-A promising future direction is to integrate our uncertainty quantification framework in the planning system of an autonomous vehicle \citep{teng2023planning, hagedorn2024integration}.
-This opens the possibility of combining autonomous driving planning research with risk-sensitive reinforcement learning \citep{depeweg2018decomposition}, enabling the system to make informed decisions in uncertain situations.
+A promising future direction is to incorporate our uncertainty quantification framework into an integrated \ac{AV} prediction and planning system~\cite{teng2023planning, hagedorn2024integration}.
+Although the integration of trajectory-based motion prediction with planning is an open research problem~\cite{hagedorn2024integration}, solving it can be facilitated with comprehensive uncertainty estimates in decision making.